l7mp/stunner/docs/SECURITY.md

 ```

 Repeat the above `dig` command to query the Kubernetes DNS service again and observe how the query
 times out.
-This demonstrates that a properly locked down STUNner installation blocks all accesses
+This demonstrates that a properly locked down STUNner installation blocks all access
 outside of the backend services explicitly opened up via a UDPRoute.

 ## Locking down STUNner